 Non-cognitive impacts of Philosophy for Children

-This study will explore the possible social, emotional and behavioural impacts of the programme Philosophy for Children (P4C).
+This study explored the possible social, emotional and behavioural impacts of the programme Philosophy for Children (P4C).
 P4C is a well-established learning approach that uses the techniques of philosophical enquiry to enhance the development of primary and secondary students.

 In July 2015 the researchers published the results of their randomised control trial evaluation of P4C, funded by the Education Endowment Foundation.
 This found that P4C could improve children's progress in maths and reading, with academic benefits more pronounced for disadvantaged pupils.

-This new Nuffield-funded study will take this recent trial further, by exploring whether P4C has an impact on non-cognitive outcomes such as:
+This supplementary Nuffield-funded study took that trial further, by exploring whether P4C has an impact on non-cognitive outcomes such as:

 - pupils’ relationships with school, teachers and peers